pjlast/fsocaml/README.md

   - Separate file for routing in `lib/router.ml`.
 Keeps all the application code in `lib/`.
 Call out to controllers to handle routs.
 No code in the router itself.
 - [x] Figure out a pattern for HTML templating
   - Settled on simply using the Dream .eml templates.
 Not a big fan of the tooling around it.
 Currently using .html extension so that the LSP doesn't shout at me.
-- [ ] Figure out a pattern for database interactions
+- [x] Figure out a pattern for database interactions
   - Will probably use Petrol with some adjustments.
-- [ ] Figure out a pattern for database migrations
+- [x] Figure out a pattern for database migrations
-  - This one is a bit annoying.
-Petrol's migration pattern sucks.
-A lot.
+  - Went with a custom CLI tool
 - [ ] Figure out a testing strategy
 - [ ] Automate project naming?